 There are lots of different ways you can bring local people together.
 Whether it’s a street party, a community picnic, quiz night or an old fashioned fete.

 Choose a venue

 You could use a local park or green space, an allotment, school or back garden.
-It’s also possible to host a party in the street.
 You’ll need permission from whoever owns the land or building, so before getting too carried away with your plans, approach the owner to see if it’s possible for you to use it.
 Here’s a list of spaces owned by Frome Town Council.

 Pick a date

 Think about what else is happening in the area and see what times and days would best suit your neighbours, friends and wider community.

 If you haven’t already got a neighbourhood group set up, planning a street party together is a great way to get one started.

 Games are a great way to encourage everyone to join in and get to know each other.
 If you’re on the street, you could use chalk to mark out hopscotch, have an egg and spoon race or bring out a sand pit from your back garden.
 If you ask everyone to bring a game then you’ll quickly fill the space.

 Dressing up clothes, party games and craft activities will keep little people busy for a while.